gbiolo/shell-menu/README.md

 If the target directory already contains a shell-menu instance, installation will propose to switch to update mode.
 In this mode just sources and minor files will be changed, the configuration files won't change.

+### Configuration

+The configuration is based on two JSON format files.
+The first must be located in a subdirectory called 'cnf' inside the shell-menu.py directory.
+The second one can be saved in any directory of the system where the user that will execute the shell-menu.py has the read grants.

+First configuration file is the main one, and the name must be "shell-menu.json".
+The user is free to choose a name for the second one.

 ### Synopsis